TRIQS/dft_tools/doc/Ce-HI.rst

 The Hubbard-I initialization `Solver` has also optional parameters one may use:

   * `n_msb`: the number of Matsubara frequencies used.
 The default is `n_msb=1025`.
   * `use_spin_orbit`: if set 'True' the solver is run with spin-orbit coupling included.
 To perform actual DFT+DMFT calculations with spin-orbit one should also run   :program:`Wien2k` and :program:`dmftproj` in spin-polarized mode and with spin-orbit included.
 By default, `use_spin_orbit=False`.
+  * `Nmoments`: the number of moments used to describe high-ferquency tails of the Hubbard-I Green's function and self-energy.
+By default `Nmoments = 5`

 The `Solver.solve(U_int, J_hund)` statement has two necessary parameters, the Hubbard U parameter `U_int` and Hund's rule coupling `J_hund`.
 Notice that the solver constructs the full 4-index `U`-matrix by default, and the `U_int` parameter is in fact the Slatter `F0` integral.
 Other optional parameters are:

   * `T`: matrix that transforms the interaction matrix from complex spherical harmonics to a symmetry adapted basis.
 By default, the complex spherical harmonics basis is used and `T=None`.
   * `verbosity`: tunes output from the solver.
 If `verbosity=0` only basic information is printed, if `verbosity=1` the ground state atomic occupancy and its energy are printed, if `verbosity=2` additional information is printed for all occupancies that were diagonalized.
 By default, `verbosity=0`.

+  * `Iteration_Number`: the iteration number of the DMFT loop.
+Used only for printing.
+By default   `Iteration_Number=1`
+  * `Test_Convergence`: convergence criterion.
+Once the self-energy is converged below `Test_Convergence` the Hubbard-I solver is not called anymore.
+By default `Test_Convergence=0.0001`.

 We need also to introduce some changes in the DMFT loop with respect that used for CT-QMC calculations in :ref:`advanced`.
 The hybridization function is neglected in the Hubbard-I approximation, and only non-interacting level